Regulatory Model Numbers

 Important:

-All power connections must be removed to de-energize the unit.
+Remove all power connections to de-energize the unit.

 Toutes les connexions d'alimentation doivent être enlevées pour hors tension l'appareil.